 Now Extinct – Pyrenean Ibex – Capra pyrenaica pyrenaica (Schinz, 1838).

-Generally shy creatures, these native ungulates (mammals with divided hooves) live around oak or pine woodland on the edges of open rocky areas of altitude ranging between 200 to 3.300 metres.
+Spanish Ibex (Capra pyrenaica hispanica) Cabra montés are generally shy creatures and these native ungulates (mammals with divided hooves) live around oak or pine woodland on the edges of open rocky areas of altitude ranging between 200 to 3.300 metres.
 They favour higher reaches during the warmer months where they can show considerable skill on climbing onto seemingly impossible cliffs and descend for improved shelter during the winter.
 The position of herds on a mountain side will also be dictated by the available grazing and domestic stock or human interference.

 During the rut males fight against each other for the alpha position and therefore the right to mate.
 Younger, weaker specimens will be filtered out by this process which involves rearing up and clashing horns repeatedly.